-9.2 Entering a Direct Journal Payment
+9.2 Direct Journal Payments

-Audience: Accounts Receivable staff.
+Audience: Accounts Receivable staff/supervisors.

 You must have at least one of these local college managed security roles: